percona/pxc-docs/docs/upgrade-guide.md

 ### caching_sha2_password is the default authentication plugin

 In Percona XtraDB Cluster 8.0, the default authentication plugin is `caching_sha2_password`.
+In ProxySQL 2.6.2 or later, use the `caching_sha2_password` authentication method.

-The ProxySQL option [–syncusers](proxysql-v2.md#pxc-proxysql-v2-admin-tool-syncusers) will not work if the Percona XtraDB Cluster user is created using `caching_sha2_password`.
+If you are using a version before ProxySQL 2.6.2, the option [–syncusers](proxysql-v2.md#pxc-proxysql-v2-admin-tool-syncusers) would not work if the Percona XtraDB Cluster user is created using `caching_sha2_password`.
 Use the `mysql_native_password` authentication plugin in these cases.